vercel/hazel/README.md

 ![Prettier](https://shields.io/badge/Prettier-ff69b4?logo=Prettier&logoColor=FFF&style=flat-square)
 ![NextJS](https://shields.io/badge/Vercel-000?logo=Vercel&logoColor=FFF&style=flat-square)

-> This is a fork of [Vercel Hazel](https://github.com/vercel/hazel) with the goal to keep updated as a drop-in solution when using [Electron Forge](https://github.com/electron/forge), which I use for [Horse Browser](https://browser.horse).
+> This is a fork of the excellent [Hazel](https://github.com/vercel/hazel) project updated to work with TypeScript and the current Vercel API.
+It is being used to update [Horse Browser](https://browser.horse).
->
-> _Readme is not updated after this point_

 This project lets you deploy an update server for [Electron](https://www.electronjs.org) apps with ease: You only need to click a button.